Choosing a Fertilizer for Christmas Trees or Other Evergreens

-Whether you already have a full-grown evergreen tree in your yard or planning to grow some around, you better know what is the best
+Whether you already have a few shrubs or a full-grown evergreen tree in your yard, own a Christmas tree farm, or are planning to reforest an area, you better know what product is the best

-fertilizer to keep your evergreens green all the time as they are supposed to.Evergreen trees that don’t have enough nutrients in its soil may have dull leaves and may exhibit slow growth.
-But this case is totally avoidable through proper care and feeding.
+fertilizer to keep your evergreens green all the time and avoid costly losses.Evergreen trees and shrubs that don’t have enough nutrients in its soil may have dull leaves and may exhibit slow growth or even no new growth.
+But this situation is totally avoidable.
+You can prevent problems like this through proper care and feeding.

 Read on to find the best fertilizer that can help keep your evergreens, green all the time!

 The best way to find the right fertilizer for your evergreen tree is to conduct a master soil test

-Can I use a homemade evergreen tree fertilizer?
+Can I use a homemade DIY option?

 usually don’t have the right formulation of all the nutrients that your plant needs.
-Which means your tree may miss out any of the macro-nutrients that it needs.
+Which means your tree or shrub may miss out any of the macro-nutrients that it needs.

 How about evergreen fertilizer spikes?

-Evergreen fertilizer spikes are super easy which makes it tempting.
-Unfortunately, they aren’t perfect.
+Evergreen fertilizer spikes are super-easy, which makes it tempting to use them exclusively.
+Unfortunately, they aren’t always perfect for your area.
 What they usually do is to deliver most of the nutrients to the roots directly around the spike.
 And what does it mean?

 Ready to green up your evergreen tree?Shop for affordable fertilizers at Fertilizer for LESS